chili-chips-ba/openeye-CamSI/README.md

 ## *Acknowledgements*
 We are grateful to:
  - NLnet Foundation's sponsorship for giving us an opportunity to work on this fresh new take at FPGA video processing
- - StereoNinja, whose project has set the stage for this major performance and functionality expansion
+ - StereoNinja, whose project has set the stage for this major upgrade of opensource camera performance and functionality, as well as its expansion from LatticeSemi to Xilinx ecosystem

 > ![logo_nlnet](https://github.com/chili-chips-ba/openeye/assets/67533663/18e7db5c-8c52-406b-a58e-8860caa327c2)
 > <img width="115" alt="NGI-Entrust-Logo" src="https://github.com/chili-chips-ba/openeye-CamSI/assets/67533663/013684f5-d530-42ab-807d-b4afd34c1522">